 As you can see from the video review there are some major flaws in the sales pitch vs. reality going on here.
 Yes, this annuity could produce some nice years.
 Yes, it really does “look back” and choose the best allocation.
 But no, it doesn’t really kick out any better returns than other index annuities I’ve reviewed.
 In fact, it’s actually lower than some others.

 Part of this could be because I can’t do a 50 year test of this annuity.
 That’s because some of the indexes have limited historical data available, which limited my test to roughly 10 years.
-Even then, comparing just 10 years side by side with other annuities with no lookback feature the returns are pretty similar – in the neighborhood of 2%-4% per year.
+Even then, comparing just 10 years side by side with other annuities with no lookback feature the returns are pretty similar – in the neighborhood of 2% to 4% per year.

 Conclusions on the National Western Global Lookback Annuity

-I would suspect this will be a pretty hot seller – especially for investors that have a bent on getting international exposure and don’t want market risk.
-Sadly, I believe most of these folks will be operating under the assumption they might make 5% or better more years.
+I would suspect this will be a pretty hot seller – especially for investors that desire international exposure and don’t want market risk.
+Unfortunately, some of these folks might think they’ll make 5% or better average returns.
 I only think this because I’ve had a few blog readers email me about this annuity and that seems to be the consensus they were suggested – a safe way to be globally diversified with a likely return of around 5% (*blog readers words as suggested to them by agents, not mine).
-Given how low current participation rates are with all annuities though that’s simply not likely to happen.
-Instead this annuity just offers a different way to get the same result as most other annuities I’ve reviewed.
+It is possible, but based on my testing I think that’s a little over-optimistic.

 At the end of the day I defer to the old (but good) saying: